lambdaisland/kaocha/doc/01_introduction.md

 - Extensible through plugins
 - Tool agnostic (Clojure CLI, Leiningen, boot)

 Currently Kaocha's versioning scheme is `1.${release count}-${commit count}`, and releases are made often.
-Kaocha is stable, but we occasionally release breaking changes.
-We try to minimize the impact and the number of people affected, but it's still good to keep an eye on the CHANGELOG.
+Kaocha is stable and we try to avoid breaking changes.
+If they aren't avoidable, we minimize their impact and the number of people affected.
+We especially avoid changes to APIs.
+However, breaking changes are sometimes necessary to fix a bug or UI pain point, so it's still good to keep an eye on the CHANGELOG.

 Kaocha requires Clojure 1.9.
 ClojureScript support requires Clojure and ClojureScript 1.10.